Denison Community Association

 - Big Red's Big Day (BRBD) – This Denison-inspired event exposes the university community to the greater central Ohio area through hands-on service and the annual Health and Fitness Fest at the Newark YMCA.
 In the past, these service activities included DCA volunteers’ participation in a voter registration campaign and preparation of a community garden for the growing season.
 Health and Fitness Fest volunteers present health-themed activities, partake in a blood drive, and engage with children at the event to promote healthy lifestyles.

 - First-Year Service Project – At the beginning of each school year, first-year students have the opportunity to volunteer for the afternoon within the Licking County area.
 The First-Year Service Project allows new Denison students to discover different DCA committees they can become involved with while serving alongside upperclassmen at various locations.

 Saturday Service exists for students who want to volunteer, but don’t have time for a weekly commitment.
 Every Saturday, DCA cabinet members go out and volunteer at a different site for a few hours.
 Students do not need to be a part of an organization to participate.

-- Please visit MyDenison for Alford Center for the Service Learning Training Manual-for Students
+- Please visit MyDenison for Alford Community Leadership & Involvement Center Training Manual-for Students